Justin-Sawyer/recipeas-and-greens/README.md

 <img src="static/documentation/testing-screenshots/change-password/password-reset.png">

-While the proof of concept does function, as can be seen above, the simple fact that the token did not time out pusuaded the developer that further development of this functionality was like heading down a rabbit hole: perhaps more trouble that it is worth, seeing as this is his first Python project.
+While the proof of concept does function, as can be seen above, the simple fact that the token did not time out persuaded the developer that further development of this functionality was like heading down a rabbit hole: perhaps more trouble that it is worth, seeing as this is his first Python project.

 The developer also questioned the security of the code he had written: since defensive programming is the ideal, the developer needs to be 100% certain that the code he writes *is* indeed secure.
 While the developer knows full well that the code he wrote above is not at this level, he realised that more research was needed in order to guarantee secure coding.